bonfire-networks/bonfire-app/docs/HACKING.md

 Bonfire is a flexible platform that powers a variety of social networks.
 The first thing you have to choose is which app (or "flavour") you want to hack on:

 - `classic` ("Bonfire Social", a toot-based social network that interoperates with the fediverse)
-- `cooperation` (for building cooperative communities)
+- `community` (for groups and communities)
-- `reflow` (for community economic activities)
+- `cooperation` (for building cooperative economic networks)
-- `haha` (for learning new things)

 Note that at the current time, the core team are focusing most of their efforts on the classic flavour and this is where we recommend you start.

 You first need to install [just](https://github.com/casey/just#packages) which is a handy tool (a `make` alternative) to run commands defined in `./justfile`.

-So for example if you want to run the `classic` flavour, run:
+So for example if you want to run the `classic` flavour, with a fully-docker-managed setup (see the other options available below), run:

+- `export FLAVOUR=classic WITH_DOCKER=total`

-- `export FLAVOUR=classic` (you may also want to put this in the appropriate place in your system so your choice of flavour is remembered for next time)
+You may also want to put this in the appropriate place in your system so your choice of flavour is remembered for next time (eg. `~/.bashrc` or `~/.zshrc`)

-- `just config`
+- Then run `just config` to initialise some config.

 ### Configure